prith189/Yelp_Restaurant_Photo_Classification/README.md

 This is a multi label classification problem.
 However, since XGBoost does not support multi label classification out of the box, Models 1 and 2 were built as binary classfication problems.
 This deficiency which does not take the dependancy between the labels into account was taken care of by the ensembling stage.

-The ensemble was built using a Neural network, hence it was treated as a multilabel classification problem by having 9 nodes in the output layer.
+The final ensemble was built using a Neural network, hence it was treated as a multilabel classification problem by having 9 nodes in the output layer.

 ##Running the model